 For its 26 years of existence, the RVTTC has managed to unite 6 regional and provincial vet technician/technologists associations.
 Currently, the organization has more than 7.000 RVT members under its umbrella.

 - Manitoba Veterinary Technologists Association (MVTA)

 - Ontario Association of Veterinary Technicians (OAVT)

 Registration to the Registered Veterinary Technologists and Technicians of Canada is included if you have a professional Registered Veterinary Technician/Technologist membership to any of the above-mentioned organizations.

 The membership offers certain benefits for its members.
-First of all, every member can have a direct contact and voice to influence some important issues than strive towards the improvement of the veterinary technician profession in Canada.
+First of all, every member can have direct contact and voice to influence some important issues than strive towards the improvement of the veterinary technician profession in Canada.
 International veterinary associations, collaborations, and activities are also part of the package.

 Getting a position as a veterinary technician in Canada won’t be a problem as long as you fulfill all the required legislation.
-There are a lot of good opened positions that pay well where you can pursue your dream career.
+There are a lot of good open positions that pay well where you can pursue your dream career.